 The Trust was set up following the tragic death of the British photographer and photojournalist Rebecca Vassie, aged 30, while on assignment in Uganda in 2015.

 In 2016 we awarded the first Rebecca Vassie Memorial Award to James Arthur Allen.
 James spent time in Israel earlier this year documenting the little-known ethnic Circassian population.
-An exhibition of this new work opens on 11 December at the Tabernacle in London.
+An exhibition of this work is showing until Sunday 17 December 2017 at the Tabernacle in London.

 - Adam Barnard.
 Adam is a playwright, theatre director and journalist.
 He was previously joint chief executive of Company of Angels (now Boundless Theatre), a UK charity which (among other things) disbursed bursary grants to up-and-coming theatremakers.
 As a journalist, he has written for The Times and The Guardian.